asntech/bios259-w24/README.md

 Understand how to encapsulate your computational environment, ensuring consistent and reproducible execution across different systems.

 **Workflow management using Snakemake/nf-core:**
 Dive into Snakemake, a powerful workflow management system, and gain hands-on experience creating, executing, and managing complex computational workflows.
-We will also explore basics of Nextflow and get hands-on experience with nf-core pipelines.
+We will also explore the basics of Nextflow and get hands-on experience with nf-core pipelines.

 **Code, data and project management and documentation:**
 Learn best practices for organizing, sharing, and documenting code and data to facilitate reproducibility and enable others to build upon your work.